moosicse/Documents/Software Development Document/Software Design Document.md

 # 7 Module Detailed Design

+**Note**: Since the Rest Framework already encapsulates a complete set of CURD data interfaces, we don't have to code for simple data reads and writes.
+For example, we can get song information directly under the conditions allowed by the Permission Control module.

+**Only some examples of interfaces are listed here.
+Other interfaces will be designed according to business processes.
+The template are the same as the examples here.**

 ## 7.1 Module Music

 The model that should be included in the Module music has songs, albums, singers, and genres.
 The main body is songs, albums, singers and genres are connected by foreign keys and songs.
 The information contained in the song mainly includes song name, song file name, genre, mood information, and the like.
 The album mainly includes album names, participating singers, album profiles and other information.
 The singer mainly includes information such as the name of the singer The genre simply includes genre name information.